IfechukwuNwufo/IfechukwuNwufo/README.md

 - 👋 Hi, I’m @IfechukwuNwufo
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning and contributing to python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something python related
 - 📫 How to reach me nwufo2009@gmail.com

 <!---